Creating a Docker image¶

 GitHub CI/CD¶

-images of all versions of COMPAS (dev
+Docker images of all versions of COMPAS (dev branch) are available at:

 Whenever a push to TeamCOMPAS/dev occurs, a continuous deployment process